spessasus/sf2-rmidi-specification/README.md

 # Official SF2 RMIDI Specification

 ## Preamble
-MIDI files have long faced a significant challenge: **different sounds on different devices.**
+MIDI files have long-faced a significant challenge: **different sounds on different devices.**

 SF2 + MIDI combinations address this issue partially by ensuring that playing both files through an SF2-compliant synth results in the same sound being produced.
 The RMIDI format is not new; it was originally developed by Microsoft as a RIFF wrapper for MIDI files and later expanded by the MIDI Manufacturers Association to support embedding DLS soundfonts.